Libratus: Strength of the AI

 Libratus had been leading against the human players from day one of the tournament.
 The player Dong Kim was quoted on the AI's strength as follows: "I didn’t realize how good it was until today.
 I felt like I was playing against someone who was cheating, like it could see my cards.
 I’m not accusing it of cheating.
 It was just that good."

 At the 16th day of the competition, Libratus broke through the $1,000,000 barrier for the first time.
 At the end of that day, it was ahead $1,194,402 in chips against the human team.
 At the end of the competition, Libratus was ahead $1,766,250 in chips and thus won resoundingly.
 As the big blind in the matches was set to $100, Libratus' winrate is equivalent to 14.7 big blinds per 100 hands.
 This is considered an exceptionally high winrate in poker and is highly statistically significant.

+For comparison, DeepStack achieved a winrate of 49 big blinds per 100 hands in its study against 11 professionals over 44,000 hands, though the different testing conditions (number of hands, opponent skill levels, and tournament format) make direct comparisons difficult.

 Of the human players, Dong Kim came first, MacAulay second, Jimmy Chou third, and Jason Les fourth.